mmistakes/minimal-mistakes/theme-setup.md

 image:
   feature: feature-image-filename.jpg
   thumb: thumbnail-image.jpg #keep it square 200x200 px is good
 {% endhighlight %}

+If you want to apply attribution to a feature image use the following YAML front matter on posts or pages.
+Image credits appear directly below the feature image with a link back to the original source.

+{% highlight yaml %}
+image:
+  feature: feature-image-filename.jpg
+  credit: Michael Rose #name of the person or site you want to credit
+  creditlink: http://mademistakes.com #url to their site or licensing
+{% endhighlight %}

 #### Thumbnails for OG and Twitter Cards